 Our second cafe, Neko Jalala in Akihabara, felt more like a proper business, and the cats seemed happier.
 I loved the proud Abyssinian chilling in the basket guarding the beverage counter!
 Most of the patrons were Japanese, which was a good sign, and the many cats were playful and friendly.
 We spent a fair amount of time simply admiring the huge cats who dominated the love seat.
 They were pretty placid but stunningly beautiful.

-I preferred the second cafe to the first, but I think I enjoy our own local cat cafe over those we visited in Japan.
-Perhaps it’s the meowmosas, the adoptable cats (over 200 of which have found furever homes), or the simple lack of language barrier, but I just feel at home surrounded by those kitties.
+But I think I enjoy our own local cat cafe, Purringtons, best!
+Perhaps it’s the meowmosas, the adoptable cats (over 500 of which have found furever homes), or the simple lack of language barrier, but I just feel at home surrounded by those kitties.

 Have you ever visited a cat cafe?
 What was your experience like?
 Are you fortunate to have one near you?

 Psst… do you love reading about cats?
 You might also enjoy these: